“So, what’s easier, raising girls or boys?”

 I have found, through trial and error, that my daughters BECOME as I invest intentionally into them.
 (By the way, before you embark on this journey with me, I highly recommend our last blog/podcast: Your Child Deserves the Best Version of You, where we explored mommy self-care.)

 By the way, we don’t have twins, we adopted a daughter, who happened to be the same age as another daughter.
 Their names are Bridget and Malaysia and they are two peas in the same pod.
-They stick together, they are fiercely loyal to each other and that means that when they were rolling their eyes they were communicating the same thing: Mom is crazy.
+They stick together, they are fiercely loyal to each other and that means that when they were rolling their eyes they were communicating the same thing to each other: Mom is crazy.

 I wanted to make them stop by going down the You Must Respect Me road but as I thought about it some more, I figured that they had an emotional need that was not being met.